Spyderisk/Access-Tool/README.md

 Once kraken is installed and running, the Access application workflow can look like this:

 1. Make a change to an Access application within Microsoft Access
-2. Outside Access in a directory under Git control, run ```kraken``` with some commandline paramers to dump the context of a database to plain text.
+2. Outside Access, in a directory under Git control, run ```kraken``` with some commandline paramers to dump the context of a database to plain text.
 Run the command ```git diff``` to verify that changes have been made that you expect.
 3. Run ```git commit -a``` and write a log message
 4. Run ```git push```